If you would like a career working with and caring for animals, then these courses could be just what you’re looking for.

 Not sure what you'd like to study?

-Are you interested in Animal Sciences but not sure which course is right for you?
+Are you interested in Animal Science but not sure which course is right for you?
 You can receive Careers Advice before you decide which course is best for you!
 Apply through our Application Portal using the link below and our Careers Advisors will help you find the perfect course that's suited to you!Apply for Careers Advice

 If you enjoy and have some experience in caring for animals, and you would like a career in a related industry such as zoos, animal welfare or the equestrian industry then course is for you.